KerliS9/KerliS9/README.md

 ### Hi there 👋, I'm Kerli, at the moment i'm changing my career from logistic to tecnology.
-Completly focus to improve my hard skills knowledge.
+Completly focus to improve my knowledge.

 - 🔭 I’m currently student of Trybe, on class XP.
+At the moment  we're learning tecnologies that are used on back-end.
+-
 - 😄 Pronouns: she/her.
 - ⚡ Fun fact: I like board games, and watch tv shows that have a sense of humor, like Modern family, The Amazing World of Gumball.